 Windows has a special folder called “Saved Games” in the user home folder intended store game saves.
 The folder was introduced with Windows Vista.
 No game developer ever seems to have gotten the memo about that.
 On my gaming computer with 300+ games installed, the folder is entirely empty.
 As far as I can tell from looking through backups of previous computers I’ve had; it has been like that for years.

 From looking on the StackOverflow developer forums, it looks like Microsoft hasn’t made it all that easy for developers to get the localized path to the Saved Games folder.
 The folder would also have to be created by the game developer if it’s missing if the game is targeting older versions of Windows.
 It is absolutely doable, but I believe Microsoft is also to blame for the current messy state of affairs for not providing better APIs for this purpose.

 Something that I think would help solve this problem over time, would be for Steam to require developers to store their game data in the correct folder.
 Unless data for new titles are stored correctly, they could not sync it using the Steam Cloud APIs.
 Older games would still be an issue, but it would become less of an issue over time.

 I used to work around this by storing my documents in a custom folder named Actual Documents.
 As it starts with the letter A it was listed before the Documents folder in my Home folder and kind of worked out.
 These days I use multiple user accounts on Windows for privacy and security reasons.
 This game-save location nonsense is another reason why I use a separate Windows account for gaming.

-I hope any game developer who may have read through this will come to their senses and start storing their game data in proper folder for their next game.
-Please don’t mess up my well organized home folder!
+I hope any game developer who may have read through this will come to their senses and start storing their game data in the proper folder for their next game.
+Please don’t mess up my well-organized home folder!